ifpen/chalk-it/documentation/docs/ds/ds-reference.md

 ## Python script (Pyodide)

 It allows the evaluation of a Python script in client-side using [Pyodide](https://pyodide.org/).
 Executed Python code may use the librairies available for installation in the *Project librairies* main tab.
-For further information, please read the [Client-side execution with Pyodide](../../py/py-mngt/#client-side-execution-with-pyodide) section under [Chalk'it Python Management](../../py/py-mngt/#xdash-python-management).
+For further information, please read the [Client-side execution with Pyodide](../../py/py-pyodide/)

 Some examples: